amitsharma-2003/HandGestureRecognitionCVZone/README.md

 Download the CVZone library from GitHub or install it using pip:

+Download CVZone Library: Download the CVZone library from GitHub or install it using pip:

 pip install cvzone

-Clone the Repository:
-Clone this repository to your local machine using Git:
+Clone the Repository: Clone this repository to your local machine using Git:

-bash
-Copy code
 git clone https://github.com/amitsharma-2003/HandGestureCVZone.git

-Navigate to the Directory:
-Move into the project directory:
+Navigate to the Directory: Move into the project directory:

-bash
-Copy code
 cd HandGestureCVZone

-Run the Code:
-Execute the Python script to start the hand gesture recognition:
+Run the Code: Execute the Python script to start the hand gesture recognition:

-bash
-Copy code
 python hand_gesture_recognition.py

-Interact with the Program:
-Perform hand gestures in front of the webcam and observe the corresponding messages being spoken out loud.
+Interact with the Program: Perform hand gestures in front of the webcam and observe the corresponding messages being spoken out loud.

-vbnet
-Copy code

 Feel free to copy and paste this text into your GitHub repository's README file.
-Adjust any any formatting or repository URLs as needed.
+Adjust any URLs or repository names as needed.